How to teach times tables – Use real-world examples

 “Fingers come in groups of tens and fives,” or do they?
 What about thumbs?
 Does that mean that fingers come in groups of eight and four?
 How many ears do two children have?
 Or five children?

 Learning mathematics successfully is about the process far more than the destination.
-We need to ensure we are praising children’s ability to explain and prove their understanding, rather than spotting facts at high speed which they may know but don’t understand (see below example).
+We need to ensure we are praising children’s ability to explain and prove their understanding, rather than spotting facts at high speed which they may know but don’t understand (see the below example).

 Adult: “What’s the capital of France?”